Dimebagou/crud-API/README.md

 npm install -D nodemon
 ```

-<p>Inside the main folder, create a .env file and put your MongoDB url inside like this :</p>
+<h3>Inside the main folder, create a .env file and put your MongoDB url inside like this :</h3>

 ```javascript
 MONGODB_URL="Replace this by your own MongoDB Url"